Madatech (Israel National Museum of Science, Technology, and Space) in Haifa, is a leading museum in its field. Let’s begin exploring!

 Behind the historical building, you can find the Noble Energy Science park.
 And here is a photo of the site plan:

-I never visited the Cinematrix not only because it is at an additional cost, but also because there are plenty of things to do besides.
-But so that you will have the full picture here is the relevant info from the official site:
+I never visited the Cinematrix not only because it is at an additional cost, but also because there are plenty of things to do besides it.
+But so that you will have the full picture, here is the relevant info from the official site: